-The subject site is comprised of four legal parcels located on the north side of West 8th Avenue mid-block between Vine and Yew Streets (see Figure 1).
-The site has an area of approximately 2,228.2 sq. m (23,984 sq. ft.).
+The subject site is comprised of five legal parcels located on the north side of West 7th Avenue mid-block between Vine and Yew Streets (see Figure 1).
+The site has an area of approximately 1,671.8 sq. m (17,995 sq. ft.).
 The site and surrounding area are zoned RM-4 (Multiple Dwelling).
-The sites along Broadway are zoned C-3A (Commercial) and there are a few CD-1 zoned sites in the surrounding area.
-The site is currently developed with a three-storey rental residential building with 47 rental units.
+There are also a few CD-1 (Comprehensive Development) zoned sites in the surrounding area.
+The site is currently developed with one detached dwelling and a three-storey rental residential building with a total of 25 rental units.
 Eligible tenants are projected under the enhanced Tenant Relocation and Protection Policy (TRPP) for the Plan area.

-The neighbourhood is undergoing significant change, with the future Broadway Subway Arbutus Station one block southeast of the subject site scheduled to open in 2027.
+The neighbourhood is undergoing significant change, with the future Broadway Subway Arbutus Station within two blocks southeast of the subject site scheduled to open in 2027 and several other active rezoning applications in the surrounding area.